thaggy/SCC-DFS/README.md

 # SCC-DFS
 Strongly Connected Components by DFS

-This can be reads from a .txt file the format of the .txt file should be as follows VERTEX# VERTEX# <br/>
+This can be reads from a .txt file<br/>
+the format of the .txt file should be as follows<br/>
+VERTEX# VERTEX# <br/>
 VERTEX# VERTEX#<br/>
 etc.<br/>